 Financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The Company measures the fair value of its marketable securities by taking into consideration valuations obtained from third-party pricing sources.
 The pricing services utilize industry standard valuation models, including both income and market based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include reported trades of and broker-dealer quotes on the same or similar securities, issuer credit spreads, benchmark securities and other observable inputs.
-As of June 30, 2013, the Company's financial assets valued based on Level 1 inputs consisted of cash and cash equivalents in a money market fund and its financial assets valued based on Level 2 inputs consisted of high-grade corporate bonds and commercial paper.
-During the three months and six months ended June 30, 2013, the Company did not have any transfers of financials assets between Levels 1 and 2.
-As of June 30, 2013, the Company did not have any financial liabilities that were recorded at fair value on the balance sheet.
+As of September 30, 2013, the Company's financial assets valued based on Level 1 inputs consisted of cash and cash equivalents in a money market fund and its financial assets valued based on Level 2 inputs consisted of high-grade corporate bonds and commercial paper.
+During the three months and nine months ended September 30, 2013, the Company did not have any transfers of financials assets between Levels 1 and 2.
+As of September 30, 2013, the Company did not have any financial liabilities that were recorded at fair value on the balance sheet.
 The disclosed fair value of the Company's term loan obligations is determined using current applicable rates for similar instruments as of the balance sheet date.
-The carrying value of the Company's term loan obligations approximates fair value as the Company's interest rate yield is near current market rate yields.
-The disclosed fair value of the Company's term loan obligations is based on Level 3 inputs.
+The carrying value of the Company's term loan obligations is based on Level 3 inputs.